alernerdev/JWT/README.md

 - webpack and plugins
 - separate dev and prod configurations
 - separation of vendor and app code into separate bundles (with dynamic hash tagged names for cache busting)

+## backend

+- instead of using Mongoose for data access as demonstrated in the class, stripped it out and used plain MongoDB